 I'm showcasing 4 of the mentioned 12 archetypes.

 The structure follows the same visual hierarchy on each screen.
-An unusual navigation system on the starting screen aims for better usability.
+The unique navigation system on the starting screen aims for better readability and usability.
 As all features have dedicated colours, the navigation serves as a rainbowish visual element that attracts the eye.

 Putting together a page including all the agreed design items creates a visual reference for the product.
 This will also break a comprehensive document into more manageable parts.
 An initial and approximate colour palette can speed the process up dramatically.